About the School District

 Frontier Regional and Union 38 School Districts are located in rural Western Massachusetts.
-Approximately 1,700 students are enrolled PreK-12.
-The district employs approximately 180 certified personnel and a support staff of about 140 (including our Before and After School Programs, Daybreak, Full-Day Preschool and Frontier Extension Programs).
-Occupying four new buildings, the Union #38 School District (PreK-6) serves the towns of Conway, Deerfield, Sunderland and Whately.
+Approximately 1,700 students are enrolled in Pre-K to 12th Grade.
+The district employs approximately 180 certified personnel and a support staff of about 140 (including our Before and After School Programs, Daybreak, Full-Day Preschool, and Frontier Extension Programs).
+Occupying four new buildings, the Union Number 38 School District (Pre-K to 6th) serves the towns of Conway, Deerfield, Sunderland, and Whately.
 Each town is governed by a local school committee.
-The Frontier Regional School District (grades 7-12) completed its building project in September 1998 and is governed by a separate nine member school committee.
+The Frontier Regional School District (grades 7th through 12th) completed its building project in September 1998 and is governed by a separate nine-member school committee.
 The schools enjoy a high level of community support with a high level of expectation for educational excellence.
-Approximately 85% of the graduates pursue a two year or four year post secondary education.
+Approximately 85% of the graduates pursue a two-year or four-year post-secondary education.

-The school district is located within twenty (20) miles of six (6) colleges and universities including Mt.
-Holyoke College, Smith College, Amherst College, Hampshire College and the University of Massachusetts as well as Greenfield Community College.
+The school district is located within twenty miles of six colleges and universities including Mt.
+Holyoke College, Smith College, Amherst College, Hampshire College, and the University of Massachusetts as well as Greenfield Community College.
 The fine arts facilities of these colleges afford excellent opportunities for a variety of educational and cultural experiences.

 A portion of the school district is located in Old Deerfield, a National Historic Site.
 Several colonial homes and taverns have been restored and are open to the public as museums.
 The district also is home to three private schools in Deerfield of international renown; namely, Deerfield Academy, Bement School, and Eaglebrook School.